AeternaX1/BinaryBody/README.md

   The user will then be prompted to enter the number of bodies to insert into the sim.
 The program will display how long it has taken that particular simulation to run in it's entirety, with the specified number of bodies, as well as how long it has spent on each section/function within that script.
 Once this has been done, the program will close.

   ### RUNNING A NEW SIMULATION
-  If the user wishes to run another simulation, they will need to execute main.py.
+  If the user wishes to run another simulation, they will need to execute main.py again.

   ### DEACTIVATE VENV
   Once the user is done, execute main.py again and select option "3" to deactivate the virtual environment (venv).